StackVista/stackstate-docs/setup/install-stackstate/linux/how_to_setup_tls_without_reverse_proxy.md

 ## Prerequisites

 Prepare a TLS keypair in [PKCS12](https://en.wikipedia.org/wiki/PKCS_12) format.
-Certificate should include the hostname by which StackState will be accessed, e.g. `stackstate.infra.company.tld`.
+Certificate should include the hostname by which StackState will be accessed.
+For example, `stackstate.infra.company.tld`.

 ## Configure StackState